Candidates Tournament 2026: Players, Schedule & Predictions

 I'm going with Pragg.
 Not because I'm confident — I'm absolutely not confident — but because his form over the past twelve months has been scary good, and the double round-robin format tends to reward consistency over individual brilliance.
 If he can handle the psychological grind (and that's a real "if" for a first-timer), his chess is strong enough to beat anyone here.

 Caruana is the safe pick.
 Nakamura is the chaos pick.
+Giri is the "what year is this" pick.
 Sindarov is the "nobody saw it coming" pick that half of Chess Twitter will claim they predicted all along if it happens.
+And Wei Yi is the dark horse I keep circling back to — that World Cup run was no fluke.

 The winner challenges Gukesh in November 2026 for the World Chess Championship.
 And given how Gukesh has been playing in Prague lately, whoever emerges from Cyprus might fancy their chances more than usual.